-Dolma Ling Nunnery and Institute is fully funded by the Tibetan Nuns Project and was the first institute dedicated specifically to higher Buddhist education for Tibetan Buddhist nuns from all traditions.
-It is unique in that it offers a 17-year curriculum of traditional Buddhist philosophy and debate along with modern courses in Tibetan language, English, mathematics, computer skills and basic medical training.
-The nuns also receive training in the ritual arts such as sand mandala and butter sculpture.
-The nunnery was successfully completed after twelve years of hard work and was officially inaugurated by His Holiness the Dalai Lama on December 8, 2005.
+Dolma Ling is unique because it offers a 17-year curriculum of traditional Buddhist philosophy and debate, as well as modern courses in Tibetan language, English, basic mathematics, and computer skills.
+The nuns also receive training in the ritual arts such as sand mandalas and butter sculpture.
+The nunnery was successfully completed after 12 years of hard work.
+The nuns themselves helped to build the nunnery and work diligently to maintain it.

-Currently, 209 nuns are fully engaged in study, practice, nunnery work, and self-sufficiency projects.
-This year, fifteen students will complete Abhidharma studies, the fourth of the five major topics needed to master a Geshema degree.

-Some nuns have completed their studies and are teaching in Tibetan schools.
-In the future we will be seeing more nuns graduating and, after teacher training courses, taking on the important role of teachers, both in the nunneries and throughout the Tibetan exile community.
+Some nuns have completed their studies and are now teaching in Tibetan schools.
+In the future we will be seeing more nuns graduating and taking on the important role of teachers, both in the nunneries and throughout the Tibetan exile community.